samuelm-LCWC/flow-control-extra-challenge/README.md

 # Flow Control - Extra Challenge
 Below are a set of additional challenges on flow control

-These are deliberatly a challenge, so do not be discouraged if you struggle - perservere and seek help when you need it
+These are deliberately a challenge, so do not be discouraged if you struggle - persevere and seek help when you need it

 You are free to use all control structures we have looked at - for, while, if, match